by Gordon Nary

 Gordon: When were you diagnosed with HIV disease and what’d did you discuss with your physician?

 Francis: During those days even physicians were not ready to interact with HIV-positive people.
 I remember a blood sample was taken from me and I was told to wait for 30 minutes, then a man came to me shouting my name Francis!Francis!
 You have AIDS!!
 When I asked him what I should do he told me to go home, it was very traumatizing.
 I received counseling from Catholic sisters who had rumors about me from neighbors and they came to look for me by then I was staying in Kibera slums after talking to me they took me to MSF facility who managed me up to the time I accessed ARVs 2005

 Francis: I am on DTG currently a combination of Lamivudine, tenofovir, and Fumarate.

 Gordon: What training did you have to be an HIV counselor?

-Gordon: As the founder and former executive director of the International Association of Physicians in AIDS Care, I can’t thank you enough for your commitment to helping these children and I hope that many of our readers will make a donation.
+Gordon: As the founder and former executive director of the International Association of Physicians in AIDS Care, I can’t thank you enough for your commitment to helping these children and I hope and pray that our readers will make a donation.
 Even $5.00 $10.00 can an impact on these girls’ lives and protect them from harm.